Killing of Rami Ayyad

-Rami Khader Ayyad was a Palestinian Christian activist kidnapped and killed by unknown assailants in Gaza on 7 October 2007.
+Rami Khader Ayyad was a Palestinian Christian activist kidnapped and killed by unknown assailants in Gaza City on 7 October 2007.
 He was the manager of the only Christian bookstore in the Gaza Strip called The Teacher's Bookshop as well as the director of the Protestant Holy Bible Society.

-Although no group claimed responsibility for the killing, it is widely believed that Ayyad was targeted because of his Christian faith and his work at the bookstore.
+The Gazan Salafi-jihadist group Jaish al Mu’minun, also known as "Al-Qaeda in Palestine", claimed responsibility for the murder. it is widely believed that Ayyad was targeted because of his Christian faith and his work at the bookstore.
 The bookstore had been the target of several attacks in the past, including bombings and arson.

 Background

 In 2007, Gaza was home to approximately 3,000 Christians.
 Historically, Gazan Muslims and Christians had maintained cordial relations.

 Ayyad was the manager of The Teacher's Bookshop (مكتبة المعلمين), established in 1998 by the Palestinian Bible Society, an arm of the Gaza Baptist Church.
 The bookstore was a place where people could buy Christian literature, Bibles, and other religious materials.
 Located in the centre of Gaza City, it was the territory's sole Christian goods store, and catered to the needs of the Gazan Christian minority.
 In addition to selling books, the store also ran educational services and an Internet café.
 Ayyad was a devout Christian and community leader who was widely known for his charitable activities.

 The bookstore faced multiple threats and attacks prior to Ayyad's kidnapping and killing.
 It had been bombed on several occasions, and Ayyad was known to have received death threats over the years.
 6 months before his killing, the bookstore had been firebombed.

 On 3 February 2006, two small pipe bombs exploded and destroyed the bookshop's doors.
 Soon afterwards, employees received a threatening note demanding that the shop close permanently.
 In the aftermath of the attack, many Gazans held rallies and gathered to show support for the shop remaining open.
 The store reopened five weeks later; Palestinian authorities were unable to determine the perpetrators of the attack.
 On 15 April 2007, the store was bombed a second time.
 The bombing took place as part of a string of attacks that targeted internet cafés and music stores on the same day, suspected to have been carried out by an Islamist group called the Sword of Islam.
 Prior to the bombing, masked gunmen abducted and beat the shop's security guard, demanding the keys to the shop.